Alignment (Dungeons & Dragons): Good versus evil

 Within the game, altruistic heroes and creatures such as angels are considered good.
 Villains and violent criminals are considered evil, as are inherently evil creatures such as demons and most undead.
 Animals are considered neutral even when they attack innocents, because they act on natural instinct and lack the intelligence to make moral decisions; in the fifth edition, this is expressed by labeling such beasts as "unaligned".
 According to Greg Littmann, the predetermined assignment of an alignment to monsters means that they are good or evil by nature.
 Nevertheless, the rules do allow for individual variances, permitting "a red dragon looking to defect to the side of good"—even though Littmann acknowledges the rarity of such situations.
 As 5th Edition developed, it removed preassigned alignments to races and monsters.
 While some monsters have a "strong association to a given alignment", nature is determined by the Dungeon Master.

 Although good characters can be defined as having a respect for others, Littmann notes that this does not necessarily extend to the treatment of evil creatures—"a party of good characters will chop and char a tribe of orcs to so much smoking hamburger without the slightest hesitation or regrets".

 Alignments

 The nine alignments can be shown in a grid, as follows:

 The 3.5 edition Player's Handbook provided archetype examples of each alignment, as shown below.
-The 3.5e edition System Reference Document released under the Open Gaming License also lists these archetypes.